Robert Garrett (footballer)

-Robert Garrett (born 5 May 1988) is a Northern Irish semi-professional footballer who plays as a midfielder for NIFL Premiership side Glenavon.
-He has previously played for Stoke City, Wrexham, FC Edmonton and Portadown.
+Robert Garrett (born 5 May 1988) is a Northern Irish semi-professional footballer who plays as a defensive midfielder for NIFL Championship side Bangor.
+He has previously played for Stoke City, Wrexham, Linfield, FC Edmonton, Portadown, and Glenavon.

 Club career

 Garrett joined Stoke City in 2002 and played just twice for the club both coming as a substitute in games towards the end of the 2005–06 season.
 In the 2006–07 season, Garrett enjoyed a loan spell at Football League Two side Wrexham.
 He returned to Wrexham again on loan in the 2007–08 season.
 In the summer of 2007 Garrett returned to Belfast and joined Linfield and became one of their most important players.
 As Linfield added more quality to their midfield Robert's first team chances dried up, at which stage he had to consider his future.